 A plant-based diet is more of a lifestyle choice.
-It involves adapting your eating habits to include plant-based whole foods including vegetables, fruits, grains, seeds, nuts and legumes, limiting the amount of animal produce.
+It involves adapting your eating habits to include plant-based whole foods including vegetables, fruits, grains, seeds, nuts and legumes, and limiting the number of animal products.

 Plant-based vs Vegan

-The main different between vegan and plant-based choices is that a vegan lifestyle refrains from any animal produce, where as a plant-based diet gives the option of animal produce but focuses the diet mainly on produce from plant sources.
+The main difference between vegan and plant-based choices is that a vegan lifestyle refrains from any animal products, whereas a plant-based diet gives the option of animal products but focuses the diet mainly on produce from plant sources.

 Plant-based diet benefits